piotrulo022/Mental-health-transformer-counselor/README.md

 # Mental health transformer counselor

 This project is coursework for Advanced Machine Learning Methods (*pl.
-Zaawansowane metody uczenia maszybowego*) and focuses on training a LLM model for seq-to-seq task.
+Zaawansowane metody uczenia maszynowego*) and focuses on training a LLM model for seq-to-seq task.
 Our objective is to implement and train model basing on *state-of-the-art* transformer architecture presented in 2017 and apply it to mental disorders problem to imitate mental health counselor.

 # Introduction